DonaldWhyte/mdsearch/README.md

 Generally, floating-point types are stored in multi-dimensional points.
 However, the Point class and all the structures in mdsearch can store any type.
-The type to store as coordinates in the Point class is specified using the second template parameter, `ELEM_TYPE`, of the library's classes.
+The Point, Boundary and structure classes will use the type specified in their second template parameter, `ELEM_TYPE`.

- for an arbitrary type
 To allow an arbitrary type `ELEM_TYPE` to be used with the structures, the following free functions must be implemented:
 * `bool operator==(const ELEM_TYPE&, const ELEM_TYPE&)`